AtmosphericX/AtmosphericX/project/docs/pages/installation/post-installation.md

 :::

 ## Authentication & Setup Wizard

-During the initial setup you will be prompted to create an administrator account with full access to AtmosphericX.
-When that prompt appears, enter the randomly generated authentication key that the setup page provides.
-The key is created automatically each time you open the setup page, remains valid only for the current setup session, and appears **once** in the console, so be sure to copy it before closing or refreshing the page.
-This step helps ensure secure access while your administrative account is being created.
+During the initial setup, you will be prompted to create an **administrator account** with full access to AtmosphericX.
+When the prompt appears, enter the randomly generated **authentication key** provided by the setup page.

+The key is automatically generated each time the setup page is opened, remains valid only for the current setup session, and appears **once** in the server console.
+Be sure to copy the key before closing or refreshing the page.
+This step helps ensure that only someone with access to the server console can complete the initial administrator setup.

-Once you are authenticated, you can proceed to create your admin account by providing a username and password.
-Make sure to choose a strong password to enhance security.
-A full video walk through of the authentication setup process is provided below for your convenience.
+Once authenticated, you can proceed to create your admin account by entering a username and password.
+Be sure to choose a **strong password** to enhance the security of your instance.

+A full video walkthrough of the authentication setup process is provided below for your convenience.

 ### Username Guidelines
-Your username can contain letters, numbers, underscores, hyphens, periods, or exclamation marks, and must be 3–20 characters long.
+Your username can contain **letters, numbers, underscores (`_`), hyphens (`-`), periods (`.`), or exclamation marks (`!`)**, and must be **3–20 characters long**.

 ### Password Guidelines
-Passwords can use letters, numbers, and many common special characters, and must be 4–50 characters long.
+Passwords may include **letters, numbers, and common special characters**, and must be **4–50 characters long**.

 ### TL;DR
-1. Open the web interface
+1. Open the web interface.
-2. Copy the authentication key from the console. (`4 digits`)
+2. Copy the **4-digit authentication key** from the server console.
-3. Paste it into the setup page.
+3. Paste the key into the setup page.
-4. Create an admin account with a username and a `strong` password.
+4. Create an admin account with a username and a **strong password**.

 ::: details Video Walkthrough